 Send yellow roses at your peril – they signify friendship (and, some say, infidelity).
 Don’t say we didn’t warn you…

 Girls are big on important dates.
 Unfortunately, guys don’t always know when those are.
 She’ll never forgive you for missing the big ones (Valentine’s, birthdays, annual anniversaries), of course.
 But there’s a flipside to that: she’ll favor you forever if you remember the little ones… especially if she’s forgotten (or doesn’t know them herself).

 Try a dozen red roses for “xxx days since you first made my heart skip a beat”, or a Pink-A-Boo gift wrap a month after that flirtatious dance you shared – perhaps some crimson gerberas for that one-month milestone?
 Makeup occasions as you go along, and you’ll always be one step and a hundred bonus points ahead.

 Rekindling the flame

-You’ve got your favourite bars, you favourite restaurants, your favourite TV shows, your favourite ready meals.
+You’ve got your favorite bars, your favorite restaurants, your favorite TV shows, your favorite ready meals.
 And this spells real trouble for romance.
 But you can stop the ennui.
 You shall never be scolded for sending a bunch of red roses, but there are other tricks you can try, too: a single rose to her desk, a bunch of sunflowers for a Saturday morning delivery… or, for the ultimate in romance rekindling, a bunch of flowers just like the ones you sent her the very first time.

-So when it comes to flower delivery London or flowers UK for your friskiest flirt or your old favourite flame, turn your mind to her for inspiration… and then turn your browser to serenataflowers.com for the finest and fanciest fulfillment.
+So when it comes to flower delivery London or flowers the UK for your friskiest flirt or your old favorite flame, turn your mind to her for inspiration… and then turn your browser to serenataflowers.com for the finest and fanciest fulfillment.